Updated: Sep 21

 Budir Black Church

 This diminutive church might just be the most photographed church in all of Iceland.
 The facade has been painted a simple matt black that contrasts beautifully with the surrounding landscape, sea, and sky.
-Its location and simplicity is what makes it so beloved of photographers.
+Its location and simplicity are what make it one of the most beautiful churches in Iceland, and so beloved by photographers.
 Almost everyone that visits will feel inspired to take an artful shot or two.
 The nearby Búðahraun lava fields add to the drama of the situation.

 Snaefellsjökull Glacier and Volcano